In 2016, I gave Jack Frost a one-star review, calling it “bad, even by movie-about-a-killer-snowman standards.” I was wrong.

 Kudos to Christopher Allport who delivers an underrated but charismatic performance as the beleaguered small-town sheriff targeted by the killer snowman.
 (There’s a sentence I never thought I’d type.)

 Anyway, I enjoyed the film.
 Walking the tonal tightrope of wink-wink comedy and genuine horror, it stumbles at times, but not for want of effort.
-It always feels like a labor of love, and I’m glad I gave it a second look.
+I’m glad I gave it a second look.